edcrewe/cookie_audit/README.txt

 Installation details on the site, or alternatively install fabric and virtualenv then run the fabfile in this directory.

+* Scrapy has the option to use Firefox as its client for crawls, alternatively Selenium could also be used to drive it.

 Auditing your domain
 --------------------